Evident-Industrial/NDE_Open_File_Format/site/docs/general-concepts/dataset-dimensions.md

             }
 ```

-- The dataValue gives the same range as dataSampling in units
+- The dataValue gives the same range as dataSampling with units.

 ```json
             "dataValue": {